ashatcreditchat/marketpulse/README.md

 ```

 ## sentiment_analysis_frontend
 All the files necessary for the front end and using the endpoint from the API as well as the inference API for the model on Huggingface.
-The front end is written in React, a popular JavaScript library for building user interfaces.
-It's responsible for displaying data to users and handling user interactions.
+The front end is written in JavaScript/React

 ## deploy_weekly_training.sh
 This is a shell script used for running a script on Modal for retraining the model weekly after new features have been collected.
 Using modal allows us to automate the process of triggering the training pipeline, ensuring that the model is regularly updated with fresh data.